peterglezroa/ITESM/fundamentoRedes/notes/ethernet.md

   * Lowest level of latency.
   * immediately forwards a packet after reading the destination address.
 * **Fragment-free switching**:
   * Stores the first 64 bytes of the frame before forwarding.
+Because the max amount of bytes in 100 meters is 64 bytes.
   * The most network errors and collisions occur during the first 64 bytes.

 #### Port-based and shared memory buffering